 I’ve been involved, and infatuated, with food since I was a child.
 My Southern grandmothers were my first culinary and nutrition instructors; I learned to cook in their sunny kitchens, and they taught me to value and respect food and the land.
 Almost everything we ate came from the ground, the chicken pen, the cows or the trees.
 We gathered eggs, searched for buckets of wild blackberries, collected bushels of pecans and greens.

-I became a vegetarian at the age of 11 (a long time ago, for me) and started reading and learning more about different healing diets.
+I became a vegetarian at the age of 11, and started reading and learning more about different healing diets.
 At some point over the last 35 years, I’ve studied vegetarian, vegan, raw, macrobiotic, low-carb, high-protein, local, seasonal, low-fat, fasting and many other diets.
 I’ve tried out most of them myself, and watched clients and students experiment with others.
 And I’ve found that the diet that seems to work best for most people is one that’s made up of whole, unprocessed plant foods, with small, occasional additions of fish and organic, grass-fed or pastured animal products.
 It’s a flexible diet, non-dogmatic in its approach, in which every meal becomes a choice.

 Over the years, I have synthesized my education in the food and nutrition arena with two dozen years of spiritual practices, embodiment trainings and body-mind therapies.
 These include studies with Geneen Roth (author of Women, Food and God), Evelyn Tribole’s Intuitive Eating programs, and Marc David’s Food Psychology training.